 Vegan Carrot Coconut Pancakes from the Minimalist Baker ORAC 14,328 - add in Ground Flaxseed to get to 14,671

 Breakfast bowls are a natural way to include vegetables.
-But you don't have to include eggs.
+You don't have to include eggs.
 If you are following a mostly plant-based lifestyle, sauteed veggies with potatoes (sweet or white) make a filling breakfast.
 Below are some ideas.

 Veggie Breakfast Bowl from Love and Zest ORAC 5,639 - add black pepper to get to 39,692